forvines/metar-monitor/README.md

 - Verify API URLs in configuration
 - Review logs for specific error messages: `cat metar_monitor.log`

+### Logging

+The application uses a structured logging system with the following features:
+- Log rotation at midnight
+- 7-day log retention
+- Combined console and file logging
+- Different log levels for debugging (INFO level by default)
+- Logs stored in `metar_monitor.log` in the application directory

 ## Development

 ### Running tests